Part-DB/Part-DB-server/docs/installation/installation_guide-debian.md

 cp .env .env.local
 ```

 In your `.env.local` you can configure Part-DB according to your wishes.
-A full list of configuration options can be found **TODO**.
+A full list of configuration options can be found [here]({% link configuration.md %}.
 Other configuration options like the default language or default currency can be found in `config/parameters.yaml`.

 Please check that the `partdb.default_currency` value in `config/parameters.yaml` matches your mainly used currency, as this can not be changed after creating price informations.